5 Laundry Room Organization Tips You Should Know

 Include a built-in ironing board, folding area and dry hanging pole: Having these integrated workspaces keeps you from doing laundry-related chores in other areas of your home.
 With a well-organized and fully functional space, you can do everything you need to clean and care for your clothes in one room.

 Don’t forget a sink: It may be helpful to install a sink in your laundry room close to the washing machine so you can hand-wash items and treat stains.
-This is especially true if your laundry is far from your kitchen and located upstairs or in your garage.
+This is especially true if your laundry closets are far from your kitchen and located upstairs or in your garage.